 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

-The square dance was declared by a proclamation of Governor Rose Mofford.
+The square dance was declared as Arizona's official folk dance by a proclamation of Governor Rose Mofford.
 No legislative action was completed.

 Cavanaugh, Frank, and Helen Cavanaugh.
 "Square Dance -- American Folk Dance of the States."
 American Square Dance Aug.
 1994: 59-60.
 Print.